Thoughts & Updates

 Would you love to have had the chance to see The Beatles play THE WHITE ALBUM live?
 Of course, you would have.
 And of course neither you nor I ever will have that chance.
 But you can watch an exceptionally good rock band from the Netherlands play THE WHITE ALBUM (and numerous other latter day Beatles albums) live on YouTube!
 I only discovered The Analogues last week, but I've already watched them perform a couple albums in full as well as some stray classic tracks such as "The Ballad of John and Yoko" and "I Am The Walrus".

-They're not one of those cheesy tribute bands who try to look and sound exactly The Beatles.
+They're not one of those cheesy tribute bands who try to look and sound exactly like the The Beatles.
 According to Wikipedia "...the Analogues' ambition has been to perform The Beatles' music from their later studio years live, using analogue and period-correct instrumentation.
 From the start the Analogues have distinguished themselves by performing songs and whole albums live, which The Beatles themselves never played live; supported by brass and strings.
-Appearance-wise the band makes no effort to look like The Beatles, but they are called masters at recreating and reproducing the original sound.
+Appearance-wise the band makes no effort to look like The Beatles, but they are called masters at recreating and reproducing the original sound."
 Worth checking out.

 March 17, 2020